janoelze/Utils/README.md

 ### Prompt Builder

 The prompt builder simplifies the creation of multi-message prompts.
-It allows you to add system messages (which are combined) and multiple user messages separately.
+It handles replacing placeholders in messages and provides a convenient way to construct prompts.

 - `addSystemMessage(string $message, array $params = [])`:<br>
   Adds a system message, replacing placeholders with provided parameters.